 The poems from In the Colonie are very different; aimed at a more grown-up audience, they are prose poems, with gentler sound effects (“or, if you prefer, they’re paragraphs”, he says), and make familiar sense.
 They are each a detail from a memoir, based around his time in a French holiday camp as a child, and work together to give a picture of a time when “You could sit in the heat, pulling your sunburn off and dropping it in the water, and talk about the girls”, a time when the language became so natural that he writes “I’ve stopped translating… On y va is all I’ve got.”

 Rosen uses his radio and theatre experience throughout this recording, reading his prose poems clearly and expressively (and grabbing the opportunity to make the “peeoo peeoo” sound effects of guns on television with glee), and he gives full vent to the strong rhythms that drive his Nonsense poems on, making the most of the comical rhymes.
 It’s impossible not to agree with the Observer‘s verdict that his work is great at “turning the world inside out and making it funny.”

-His recording was made on 5 April 2005 at The Audio Workshop, London and was produced by John Green.
+Michael Rosen's first recording was made on 5 April 2005 at The Audio Workshop, London.
+His second recording was made at ID Audio, London, on 12 April 2016.
+Both recordings were produced by John Green.

 Skin of Your Back

 Fighters for Life, Selected Poems